Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Law of large numbers

 We can then extend these results to path dependent functions.
 In particular, the next theorem describes the asymptotic distribution of the motion and lineage of an individual taken at random in the tree.
-In order to avoid a set of complicated hypothesis we shall assume that $Y$ is ergodic with limit distribution $\pi$ and consider bounded functions.
+In order to avoid a set of complicated hypothesis we shall assume that $Y$ is ergodic with limit distribution $\pi$ and consider bounded functions. \begin{theorem} We assume that there exists $\pi\in\cp(E)$ such that for all $x\in E$, and all real-valued bounded measurable function $f$ defined on $E$, $\lim_{t\rightarrow\infty} Q_tf(x)=\langle\pi, f \rangle$.
+Let $T > 0$.
+For any real bounded measurable function $\varphi$ on $\D([0,T],E\times\R_+)$, we have